Application for Approval for Field Experiments Involving Modified Living Organisms (LMOs)

 |More than 10 ha||500|

-The payment method is by using a remittance or bank draft under the name Secretary General, Ministry of Environment and Water and sent along with the application form.
+The payment method is through remittance or bank draft under the name Secretary General, Ministry of Environment and Water and sent along with the application form.

 Decision of the National Biosafety Board (NBB)